koding/kdlearn/guides/setting-framework-webserver.md

 # MeteorJS

-Before you continue reading this guide why not try a more easy way, using the [Koding Package Manager (kpm)](http://learn.koding.com/guides/getting-started-kpm/) and install MeteorJS using just one command:
+Before you continue reading this section why not try a more easy way, using the [Koding Package Manager (kpm)](http://learn.koding.com/guides/getting-started-kpm/) and install MeteorJS using just one command:

 ```
 kpm install meteor